Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/giant-crab.md

 abilities_mid:
   - name: "Vulnerable to Prone"
     desc: "  If a creature critically succeeds on a check to [[Trip]] the giant crab, the crab is flipped over onto its back in addition to the usual effects.
-A giant crab that is flipped onto its back has a particularly hard time defending itself; instead of taking the normal –2 circumstance penalty to AC for being [[flat-footed|flat-footed]], it takes a –4 circumstance penalty to AC."
+A giant crab that is flipped onto its back has a particularly hard time defending itself; instead of taking the normal –2 circumstance penalty to AC for being [[rules/conditions.md#Flat-Footed|flat-footed]], it takes a –4 circumstance penalty to AC."
   - name: "Scuttle"
     desc: "⬲ __Trigger__ A creature that the giant crab can see targets the crab with an attack __Effect__  The giant crab scuttles to the side and gains a +2 circumstance bonus to AC against the triggering attack.
 After the attack resolves, the crab can [[Stride]] up to its speed in a straight line as part of the reaction."
 abilities_bot: